wumm-project/Leipzig-Seminar/Summerterm-2021/2021-05-04/README.md

 - Kleemann : ---def: throughput through the system
-  - For organizations some basic ideas in that direction (transformation of "monetray energy" in "social energy") are developed in
+  - For organizations some basic ideas in that direction (transformation of "monetary energy" in "social energy") are developed in
     <https://hg-graebe.de/EigeneTexte/DAT-20-en.pdf>